I’ve been thinking a lot lately. We’ve been in heavy “strategy” mode over here at Wealthy Wellthy & Sovereignty Academy.

 And we’ve been reorienting and clarifying our strategy centered around our “dream client” if you will.

-I.e. Who wouldn’t just benefit from our program (I think literally everyone would) but who’s life would truly transform?
+I.e. Who wouldn’t just benefit from our program (I think literally everyone would) but whose life would truly transform?
 What type of person?
 Who are they?
 What do they do?
 Where do they hang out?
 Would I want to hang out with them (the answer should be yes btw)? *cue lots more questions*

 I’ve been teaching the skill of money (via my flagship program CURBS™) for over 3 years now.